Tempt not a desperate man

 Remus blinked.
 That comment was all James.
 "Beg pardon?"

 James perched on the arm of Remus' chair, forcing the other wizard to move his arm out of the way.
-He placed the library's worn copy on top of Remus' homework.
+He placed the library's worn copy of the play on top of Remus' homework.
 "Lookit that.
 Montagues and Capulets… Caretakers and mouthy mates… And then," James said, dragging his finger across the words, "we have Rome and Jules."

 "You mean Romeo and Juliet."

 Remus scrunched up his nose.
 "James how much of this did you even read?
 Theirs is a tragic love story."